felipecortinas/felipecortinas/README.md

-- 👋 Hi, I’m @felipecortinas
+- 👋 Hi, I’m Felipe Cortnas a front-end developer
+- 🌱 Larning Data Science in college Univesp
-- 👀 I’m interested in DataScience, Phyton, Build Sites and Software
+- 👀 I’m interested in Build Softwares, Machine Learning Models, SQL, Databases and Python
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me www.felipecortinas.com.br
+- 📫 How to reach me marketing@f@felipecortinas.com.br

 <!---
 felipecortinas/felipecortinas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.